BizTalk pain points turned into a successful commercial product

 We started in 2010 as a one-man-shop and have been growing organically ever since.
 We’ve been extremely profitable and fiscally conservative.
 BizTalk360 was born purely out of frustration faced by Saravana Kumar, a well respected person within the BizTalk Server community.
 He has been a Microsoft Integration MVP since 2007 and was awarded “Integration MVP of the year 2013” by Microsoft.

-Saravana worked with BizTalk Server since 2002 with some of the medium to large enterprise customers.
-Over and over again, he saw the same problem creeping up with each customer when it came to administering, operating, and monitoring BizTalk environments.
+Saravana has worked with some medium to large enterprise customers using BizTalk servers since 2002.
+Time and time again, he came across the same problem each customer was having administering, operating, and monitoring their BizTalk environments.

 Majority of the customers (specifically those who could afford) ended up building their own custom management and monitoring solutions.
 That’s what triggered Saravana Kumar to build a generic management, monitoring, and analytics solution for BizTalk Server and make it affordable to each BizTalk Server customer.